-Read our Backcountry Trip Planning Guide in preparation for your trip and download a free outdoor gear checklist (1.57mb).
-Leave a detailed backcountry trip plan (59kb PDF) with friends & family and describe to them what you are doing, where you are going, and what to do if you do not return by a certain date.
+Leave a detailed backcountry trip plan with friends & family and describe to them what you are doing, where you are going, and what to do if you do not return by a certain date.
 Make sure they understand the inherent unpredictability of remote Alaskan transportation in regards to weather.
 Bring a completed trip plan with you, and leave another with your pilot, if you are flying.

 Many visitors to Gates of the Arctic arrive & travel by boat during the fall hunting season.
-Visit our Hunting Resources and Boating Safety documents and our Hunting webpage to learn more about planning a successful and enjoyable trip to the preserve.
+Visit our Hunting webpage to learn more about planning a successful and enjoyable trip to the preserve.

-Bear-resistant food containers are required for your overnight visit to Gates of the Arctic and are provided free of charge at the Bettles Visitor Center.
+Bear-resistant food containers are required for your overnight visit to Gates of the Arctic and are provided free of charge at any of the park's visitor centers.
 No reservations can be taken as they are provided first come, first serve.